With webhooks turned on in your Sendbird application, your server receives HTTP

 Note: Synchronous execution can cause the endpoint to stop working properly when too many events happen on your application.
 Therefore, the process that handles webhook payloads should be executed asynchronously from the one that responds to the server.

-x-sendbird-signature is used as a request header to ensure that the source of the request comes from Sendbird server and the request is not altered by external influences.
+x-sendbird-signature is used as a request header to ensure that the source of the request comes from the Sendbird server and the request is not altered by external influences.
 Based on both the

 POST request body and your API token, the value of